The Divorce Court Does Not Have Jurisdiction to Order a Parent to Create a Trust Account as a Form of Child Support Payments

 The guideline formula allowed a child support payment of $9,197 a month.
 However, the divorce court rebutted the presumption of the guideline formula because father had an extraordinarily high income and ordered the father to pay $3,000 per month to mother for child support per month.
 Also, the Orange County divorce court ordered the father to pay $4,000 per month into a trust account for Ashley with the mother as the trustee.
-The divorce court ordered that the custodial mother not be permitted to withdraw funds directly without the permission of the non-custodial father.
+The divorce court agreed with father’s Orange County divorce lawyer’s request and ordered that the custodial mother not be permitted to withdraw funds directly without the permission of the non-custodial father.
 Essentially the trust was to act as a savings account for Ashley and provide for additional child support payments when necessary.

-The appellate court in Orange County determined that the divorce court had abused its discretion by ordering a child support payment of $3,000 per month together with creating a trust for child-related expenses.
+The appellate court in determined that the divorce court had abused its discretion by ordering a child support payment of $3,000 per month together with creating a trust for child-related expenses.
 The court held that ordering the father to pay less than one-third of the guideline figure was an abuse of discretion by the trial court, especially considering it was such a drastic deviation from the guidance figure of $9.197.
-Also, the Court of Appeal in Orange County found the divorce court had improperly calculated the $3,000 child support monthly payment by subtracting $7,000 of mother’s expenses from the custodial households total monthly expenses.
+Also, the Court of Appeal agreed with mother’s Orange County divorce attorney and found the divorce court had improperly calculated the $3,000 child support monthly payment by subtracting $7,000 of mother’s expenses from the custodial households total monthly expenses.

-Further, the court ruled that a court is not permitted to order child support payments in the form of a trust, especially if it would place the custodial parent under the financial control of the non-custodial parent.
+Further, the court ruled in wife’s Orange County divorce lawyer’s favor that a divorce court is not permitted to order child support payments in the form of a trust, especially if it would place the custodial parent under the financial control of the non-custodial parent.
 A trust may only be used if “there is a strong showing of necessity, buttressed by specific, detailed factual findings compelling the need to limit access to support funds.”
-The Court of Appeal in Orange County held that a divorce court must consider the conditions and circumstances existing at the time of the order and cannot award child support based on a possible future event.
+The Court of Appeal held that a divorce court must consider the conditions and circumstances existing at the time of the order and cannot award child support based on a possible future event.
 Thus, it was improper for the divorce court to order the father to only pay $3,000 per month in child support monthly and unilaterally order the creation of a trust fund.
-The Court of Appeal in Orange County reversed the divorce court’s order establishing a trust and ordered father to pay $7,000 per month in monthly child support payments for Ashley.
+The Court of Appeal agreed with mother’s Orange County divorce attorney and reversed the divorce court’s order establishing a trust and ordered father to pay $7,000 per month in monthly child support payments for Ashley.

 In re Marriage of Chandler (1997) 60 Cal.
 App.
 4th 124